 - Overproduction: It is the worst waste because it involves the other Muda.

-- Defects: Poor quality products and the actions necessary for their recycling.
+- Defects: Poor quality and defective products and the actions necessary for their recycling.

 Definition of Andon and setting up:

-Very simply, we can define the Andon as a visual tool that can easily display an anomaly on a workstation.
+Very simply, we can define the Andon as a visual tool that can easily display an anomaly or defects on a workstation.

 An example set up with the Picomto solution at a customer: